 3. Now, my fan fiction - Full House stuff first, then some others:

-Obviously, I don't own any fandoms, only OCs, but it's great to visit univserses through the imagination, and fill in banks.
+Obviously, I don't own any fandoms, only OCs, but it's great to visit universes through the imagination, and fill in banks.
 We only see 1/2 hour out of 168 of peoples' lives each week in a sitcom (and not every week has something), with action going on over days or even weeks.

-Please visit the Full House Chronology, too big for this site, up on the "FUll House" board at sitcomsonline.com and at the yahoo groups fullhouse4life and fullhousefreaks for the most updated version; or by emailing fullhousechron(at)aol.com.
+Please visit the Full House Chronology, too big for this site, up on the "FUll House" board at or by PM'ing me with an e-mail address.

 Full House, Season 9: